Your primary care physician (PCP) is instrumental in helping you live a healthier life.

 Your PCP has training and experience with a wide range of common medical problems.
 These can include acute illnesses like strep throat, an ear infection, a pulled muscle, or COVID-19.

-They also provide care for chronic illnesses like diabetes, high blood pressure, or arthritis and can give advice on preventive care.
+They also provide care for chronic illnesses like diabetes, high blood pressure, or arthritis, and can give advice on preventive care.

 For health conditions that require a specialist, your PCP can help you choose the right one and coordinate your care to minimize stress and ensure you’re getting the help you need with your medical history in mind.

-Generally, healthy adults under 50 years old should see their primary doctor once a year.
+Generally, healthy adults under 50 years of age should see their primary doctor once a year.
 But the number of recommended visits may increase based on your age, overall health, family medical history, and other needs.
 You may need to visit your PCP more often if you are managing complex medical conditions.

-- Family medicine: A family practitioner cares for people of all ages and genders and addresses a variety of medical concerns.
+• Family medicine: A family practitioner cares for people of all ages and genders and addresses a variety of medical concerns.
 With patients ranging from young children through older adults that can even include entire families, family practitioners provide both preventive and acute care to a diverse range of people.

-- Internal medicine: Internists care for adults and focus on the prevention and treatment of diseases, often focusing on adult chronic disease prevention and management.
+• Internal medicine: Internists care for adults and focus on the prevention and treatment of diseases, often focusing on adult chronic disease prevention and management.

-- Geriatrics: These doctors provide care for older adults who often develop more complex medical conditions and multiple chronic illnesses as they age.
+• Geriatrics: These doctors provide care for older adults who often develop more complex medical conditions and multiple chronic illnesses as they age.

-- Pediatrics: Pediatricians care for children from infancy to adolescence, usually focusing on general well-being and parental advice.
+• Pediatrics: Pediatricians care for children from infancy to adolescence, usually focusing on general well-being and parental advice.

-Primary care providers include MDs, DOs, NPs, and PAs.
+PCPs include MDs, DOs, NPs, and PAs.
 Nurse practitioners and physician assistants work closely with doctors and may have more availability for last-minute appointments.

 Knowing what to ask your PCP during each visit is key to maximizing their impact on your health.